microsoft/onefuzz/docs/how-to/git-bisect-a-crash.md

 ❯
 ```

-let's verify this doesn't on a crash on a known good build, in our case, the first commit:
+let's verify this doesn't crash on a known good build, in our case, the first commit:
 ```
 ❯ git checkout $(git log --format=%H |tail -n 1)
 Note: switching to '4238a2ad85437bcead1f234e74bce7ae82919703'.